Rightlight6 Room lighting audit

 Step 1 — capture the room clearly

-The audit works best when the upload shows the full room, the main window or light source, and the area that feels most wrong.
-Clear capture matters because poor coverage weakens the reliability of the result.
+For the clearest result, show the full room, the main window or light source, and the area that feels most wrong.
+Poor coverage makes the result less reliable.

 Step 2 — structure what is visible